How to Make Reading Enjoyable Again: Your Guide to Finding Fun in Fiction

 The Anti-Guilt Rule: Embrace the Quit Clause

-The first and arguably most important lesson for how to enjoy reading again is this: It is okay to stop reading a book.
-Read that again.
+The first and arguably most important lesson for learning how to make reading enjoyable again is this: It is okay to stop reading a book.

 This feeling of guilt has a way of hitting even the most seasoned readers in the bookish community.
 No matter the level of dedication, not every book will resonate with you—and that is perfectly okay!